hharryyf/codeforcepractice/README.md

 exists an answer for branching_factor <= d + 1.
 After that we can greedily construct the tree (i.e. putting as mych nodes as possible on the current level). https://vjudge.net/problem/CodeForces-1098C

+238. Choosing Balls (diff=2200, observation and dp) Only the top 2 colors are essential. https://vjudge.net/problem/CodeForces-264C